oVirt/ovirt-site/source/release/4.2.0/index.html.md

 - The **Administration Portal** has been redesigned from scratch using [Patternfly](http://www.patternfly.org), a widely adopted standard in web application design that promotes consistency and usability across IT applications, through UX patterns and widgets.
 The result is a cleaner, more intuitive and user-friendly user interface.
 The old horizontal menu has been replaced by a two-level vertical menu.
 The system tree is gone, and its functionality has been integrated into the vertical menus.

 - An all new **VM Portal** for non-admin users - designed with React-based UI and Patternfly principles - replaces the existing User Portal.
-Built with performance and ease of use in mind, the VM Portal keeps the Extended view of the User Portal, plus a streamlined functionality.
+Built with performance and ease of use in mind, the VM Portal keeps the Extended view of the User Portal, plus streamlined functionality.

 - A new **High Performance** virtual machine (VM) type has been added to the New VM dialog box in the Administration Portal.
 By selecting the ‘High Performance’ option in the ‘Optimized for’ field, administrators can effortlessly optimize a VM for high performance workloads.

 - **Open Virtual Network (OVN)** adds support for Open vSwitch virtual networking. oVirt VMs can now use logical overlay networks defined by OVN, allowing the user to manage and define multiple logical networks via one physical network.
 OVN is managed either via the oVirt Administration Portal, or REST.
 For more information, see the OVN feature page.

-- oVirt now supports **Nvidia vGPU**, a technology that enables users to shard a GRID capable physical GPU - such as Nvidia Tesla M60 - into number of smaller instances.
+- oVirt now supports **Nvidia vGPU**, a technology that enables users to shard a GRID capable physical GPU - such as Nvidia Tesla M60 - into a number of smaller instances.
 Each instance can be assigned to a VM, for GPU-accelerated workloads.

 - The **ovirt-ansible-roles** package helps users with common administration tasks.
 All roles can be executed from the command line using Ansible, and some are executed directly from oVirt engine.
-You can learn [how to use oVirt Ansible roles](https://ovirt.org/blog/2017/08/ovirt-ansible-roles-how-to-use/) on the oVIrt blog.
+You can learn [how to use oVirt Ansible roles](https://ovirt.org/blog/2017/08/ovirt-ansible-roles-how-to-use/) on the oVirt blog.

 - **Virt-v2v** - the tool that converts VMs from a foreign hypervisor to run on KVM - now supports **Debian/Ubuntu** based VMs, in addition to the supported RPM and Windows-based VMs.
 It is available for VDSM hosts running on RHEL 7.4, and from oVirt hosts versions 4.0 and above.